 Focus group participants did talk about positive experiences at some local health centres such as the Jim Pattison Outpatient Care and Surgery Centre (free shuttles) and the Alliance Clinic (assigned one doctor who knows your whole story).
-If your history includes homelessness, drug addiction or mental health issues - they (ER nurses) will have a mistrust of you.

 Oak Tree Clinic in Vancouver was also mentioned positively - as a place where people with addictions are understood and where trauma counselling is available.
 They also spoke very positively of the nursing care available through the Nightshift bus.